nits2010/DataStructureAlgo/KeyConcepts/DS/Graph/4. ShortestPath/Shortest Path.md

 * You only care about the **first time a node is finalized**
 * After popping from heap, cost is guaranteed minimal
+* When its not about the sum of cost of path, its about other function like max(cost) of path.
 * You don’t need to relax nodes multiple times

 Typical: